anhvuleduc/WU/PatriotCTF 2023/Marketing Campaign/README.md

 After reverse image searching of the aircraft (I cropped it from the original image and searched on Yandex), I found out that the aircrafts are Saab JAS 39 Gripen, you can see more details here: https://en.wikipedia.org/wiki/Saab_JAS_39_Gripen
 Through Wikipedia, I also knew that there are just several countries possessing this aircraft, which are: Sweden, Czech Republic, Hungary, and South Africa)

-I started searching through airbases in these countries with Google Earth (from Sweden (actually I should had ruled this out at first), Czech Republic and end up in Kecskemét Air Base (Hungary)
+I started searching through airbases in these countries with Google Earth (from Sweden (actually I should had ruled this out at first) to Czech Republic and end up in Kecskemét Air Base (Hungary))

 Now, the work left is quite easy, the form of geolocation mentioned in the statement is 3- word location (which divided the Earth into squares and assigned each square with a corresponding tuple of 3 English word) I found the flag after locating the square on https://what3words.com/factor.boast.vote